How to Keep Your Cool during the Dog Days of Summer

 Shower at night and keep the water temperature cool.
 Our bodies fall asleep easier and we have a more restful sleep when our body temperature is lower.
 Don’t completely dry off either.
 Jumping between the sheets while we are still a little damp helps to keep our bodies cooler, longer.

+Faulty air conditioner?
+Have an HVAC company (for example, visit website here) repair it for you.
 No air conditioner?
 No problem.
-Freeze some water bottles and put them in front of your fan.
+Either get one installed or freeze some water bottles and put them in front of your fan.

 Keep your blinds and curtains closed to keep out the hot sun.